General Joseph Lagrange

 Joseph Lagrange began his military career in June of 1791 when he became a capitaine of grenadiers in the 2nd Battalion of Volunteers of Gers.
 Serving with the Army of the Eastern Pyrenees, he fought before Perpignan in 1793 and was promoted to chef de bataillon on the battlefield.
 The following year Lagrange fought at Boulou where he seized two redoubts and then in June the representatives of the people promoted him to chef de brigade.

-In 1799 General Lagrange took part in the expedition to Syria, and on that campaign he fought at El Arisch and Acre.
-The following year Lagrange served under Reynier at Héliopolis and then later took part in another repression of a revolt of Cairo.
+In 1799 General Lagrange took part in the expedition to Syria and on that campaign he fought at El Arisch and Acre.
+The following year Lagrange served under Reynier at Heliopolis and then later he took part in another suppression of a revolt of Cairo.
 In September of 1800 General Menou promoted Lagrange to général de division and made him his chief of staff for a period of time.
-The next year Lagrange traveled to Rahmanieh, was chased to El Aft, and then forced to evacuate Rahmanieh.
+In 1801 Lagrange traveled to Rahmanieh but before long he was forced to evacuate Rahmanieh.
 He fought at El Menair in May and then eventually surrendered at Cairo in June.

-Once Lagrange had returned to France, he took command of the 14th military division at Caen.
-In 1802 he became the inspector general of gendarmerie and then in 1804 he was designated to command an expedition against the English Antilles.
-Setting sail that December, he and his men disembarked on the island of Dominica and successfully took the garrison prisoner and destroyed the fortifications.
+Lagrange returned to France where he took command of the 14th military division at Caen.
+In 1802 he became inspector general of gendarmerie and then in 1804 he was designated to command an expedition against the British in the Antilles.
+Embarking that December on Missiessy's fleet, he and his men disembarked on the island of Dominica and successfully took the garrison prisoner and destroyed the fortifications.
 Afterwards, they returned to France, and Lagrange was employed in the camp of Saint-Omer and other administrative positions for the next few years.
+In late 1806 he was named governor of Hesse-Kassel.

 Preparing for the campaign against Russia in 1812, General Lagrange was named commander of a division of Marshal Victor's IX Corps.
-Taking part in the campaign that summer, he transferred to take command of the 2nd Division of II Corps after General Verdier was badly wounded and unable to command.
-During the retreat, in early November Lagrange became Governor of Koenigsberg.
+Taking part in the campaign that summer, he transferred to take command of the 2nd Division of Marshal Oudinot's II Corps after General Verdier was badly wounded and unable to command.
+During the retreat from Russia, in early November Lagrange became governor of Koenigsberg.

-With France now threatened, Lagrange took command of the 3rd Division of Marmont's IV Corps.
-Serving in Champagne, in February of 1814 he fought at La Rothière, defended the bridge of Rosnay, was wounded in the head at Champaubert , and fought at Vauchamps .
-He served at Paris before Napoleon's abdication brought an end to the war.
+With France threatened, Lagrange took command of the 3rd Division of Marmont's IV Corps.
+Serving in Champagne, in February of 1814 he fought at La Rothière, he defended the bridge of Rosnay, he was wounded in the head at Champaubert , and he fought at Vauchamps .
+He served at Paris before Napoleon's abdication in April brought an end to the war.

 With the return of the Bourbons, Lagrange became a Knight of Saint Louis and inspector general of gendarmerie again.
-When Napoleon returned from exile for the Hundred Days, Lagrange took no active part in the events.
+When Napoleon returned from exile for the Hundred Days in 1815, Lagrange took no active part in the events.
+In 1817 Lagrange was elected a deputy of Gers and in 1831 he became a Peer of France.
+He finally retired in 1832.

 Bibliography